gs1/gs1-syntax-engine/src/swift/README.md

 released when the instance is deallocated (`deinit`).
 You can also call `free()` explicitly if you need to release resources before the instance goes out of scope.

+**Note:** The library is thread-safe provided that each thread operates on its own `GS1Encoder` instance.
+Do not share a single instance across threads.

 Build and run:

 ```bash